oleg-agapov/dbt-from-scratch-practice/practice/practice-1.md

    It will ask to change the password upon first login (please remember new password).
 3. If you successfully logged in, you can proceed to the next step.
+4. During the setup you will need to setup DUO authentication.
+Just follow the instructions.

 Now we can create a new dbt project.
 Run the following command: